 Q: How did you realize that our environment impacts our well-being?

-When we moved into our current house the previous owners were big fans of colour and painted nearly every room a different colour.
+When we moved into our current house the previous owners were big fans of color and painted nearly every room a different color.
 The formal living room was shades of purple and turquoise.
 I could not spend more than 5 minutes in that space because it made me feel so bad.
 I honestly could not believe how negatively I responded to this space.
-We’ve since painted it white and its my favourite room in the house, I just feel good in there now and literally nothing else has changed but the paint colour.
+We’ve since painted it white and it’s my favorite room in the house, I just feel good in there now and literally nothing else has changed but the paint color.
 This was probably the turning point for me in terms of my design philosophy.
 I had done some psychology units as an undergraduate and was already studying interior design so I contacted a design lecturer and asked him if he knew much about design psychology, if so could he point me towards some resources.
-I have since finished studies in the field, specialised in this area and began working with clients.
+I have since finished studies in the field, specialized in this area and began working with clients.

 Q: It seems like our surroundings are often overlooked when people think of their health and wellness.
 Why do you think that is, and how can this be changed?

 I think with health, we have been brought up to think about nutrition and exercise.
 There has been a big push towards wellness lately with an increased focus on mental health as part of a holistic way of looking after ourselves.
 That’s where our focus is; eating well, moving our bodies and quietening our minds and a lot of people find just looking after these key areas to be a lot of work and a struggle for some.
 The irony of that is that if we can get our spaces inflow and be well designed, we will actually start to feel better, be more productive and it all just snowballs.
 It can be transformational.